 - 1 avocado, cubed

-- 4 ounces crumbled cheese (choice of nut, goat, feta)
+- 4 ounces crumbled vegan cheese or tofu

 - Cook pasta according to directions on package.
 Reserve boiling water.